All Episodes

 But I think this could be speaking to men's aspirations.

-Now you just look, no, wait a minute.
+No, wait a minute.

-Snurdley told me to break.
+Snerdley told me during the break.

-He thought the guy, Terrence in Boston, was right on the money.
+He thought the guy Terrence in Boston was right on the money.

 You're fed up with that.